 - Ensuring that veterinarians are allowed to travel where needed assist animals in crisis.

-- Protecting farm animals by opposing the passage of insidious “ag-gag” laws and "Right to Farm" laws, and working to ban cruel, overly restrictive enclosures.
+- Protecting farm animals by opposing extreme-speed slaughter, the passage of insidious “ag-gag” laws and "Right to Farm" laws, and working to ban cruel, overly restrictive enclosures.

 - Working to secure a healthy, sustainable future for our federally protected wild horses and burros.